 Mortgage REITs, on the other hand, own no property, and instead raise debt and equity capital through investing in property mortgages, such as a mortgage-backed security.
 The difference, or spread, between the cost of borrowing and lending is how they earn revenue, and what supports the high dividend they pay out.
 Therefore, mortgage REITs primarily earn income through the interest that is accrued on mortgage loans.

 Hybrid REITs are a combination of both equity and mortgage REITs.
-These REITs therefore generate revenue primarily through both rent and interest payments.
+Therefore, these REITs primarily generate revenue through both rent and interest payments.
 This distribution is not equal, however, and most hybrid REITs are weighted more heavily towards one or the other.
 This is also not a common type of REIT.

-Below you can compare VNQ, a popular Vanguard Real Estate ETF with 184 real estate stocks, and the VOO (essentially the S&P 500 Index):
+Below you can compare VNQ, a popular Vanguard Real Estate ETF with 184 real estate stocks, and the VOO (which tracks the S&P 500 Index):

-As you can see, over the long-term, VNQ has, in general, fallen behind the performance of the S&P 500 Index.
-However, from 1997 to 2016, VNQ has generated up to 4x higher total returns than the S&P 500 Index.
+As you can see, over the long-term, VNQ has fallen behind the performance of the VOO.
+However, from 1997 to 2016, VNQ has generated up to 4x higher total returns than the VOO.
+This, and the dividend income REITs can provide, make REITs a worthwhile investment.

 History has repeatedly shown that REITs have outperformed private real estate.
 Below are three separate sources that demonstrate this fact.